Looking for Depression Treatment?

 I’ve done therapy before, and it didn’t help.
 How will this be different?

 That’s a great question!
-Here’s the things that set me apart:
+Here are the things that set me apart:

 - I specialize in treating depression.
 I use a number of specific treatments that are effective for depression every day in my office.
 I have worked with people who have a single episode of depression, but I primarily work with people who have had chronic problems with depression, even lifelong depression dating back to childhood.